Notion Labs empowers individuals and teams by enabling them to customize software solutions to meet their unique challenges.

 This question aims to understand your end-to-end product management experience and your ability to drive a product to market.

-Outline the product's vision, the steps you took to develop it, and the impact it had post-launch.
+Outline the product’s vision, your development steps, and its impact post-launch.
 Highlight your role in cross-functional collaboration and any challenges you overcame.

 “I led the development of a project management tool that integrated with existing Notion features.
 I collaborated with design and engineering teams to define the product roadmap, conducted user research to gather feedback, and iterated on the product based on user testing.
 The launch resulted in a 30% increase in user engagement within the first month.”